patrickbucher/daily-frontend-grind-q4-2024/diary.md

 I read through chapter 1, which didn't have any exercises.
 The operator `??` was new to me, and I wrote its semantics down in comparison to the `||` operator.

+I also decided to use `prettier` as a formatter.
+By default, it uses double quotes for strings, trailing commas, and a indentation with two space characters.
+(I'd prefer four, but I'll stick to the standard settings nonetheless.)

 # Day -2 (2024-09-29)

 I wanted to start the _Daily Frontend Grind_ in October; but here I am.
 I